macroing/OpenRC/README.md

 Supported Features
 ------------------
 * A very simple Ray Caster implementation.
-* Shapes such as spheres.
+* Shapes such as planes, spheres and triangles.
 * Lights such as point lights.
 * Textures such as normal color textures.
 * Texture mapping such as spherical texture mapping.